Combustion Efficiency and Excess Air

 To ensure complete combustion of the fuel used combustion chambers are supplied with excess air.
 Excess air increase the amount of oxygen to the combustion and the combustion of fuel.

 - when fuel and oxygen from the air are in perfect balance - the combustion is said to be stoichiometric

-The combustion efficiency increases with increased excess air - until the heat loss in the excess air is larger than than the heat provided by the more efficient combustion.
+The combustion efficiency increases with increased excess air - until the heat loss in the excess air is larger than the heat provided by more efficient combustion.

 - 5 - 10% for natural gas